Skip to content

 As an early career researcher in earth system governance there are many opportunities to develop your research, skills and professional network.
 At the same time, the world of academia can sometimes seem daunting.
 How can you make the most out of academic conferences, publishing your first (or second, third, fourth..) journal article, starting to teach and supervise students, writing reviews, defending your PhD, acquiring funding, and balancing all these activities whilst looking after your mental and physical health?

-Welcome to the Earth System Governance project’s early career network (ECR)!
+Welcome to the Earth System Governance project’s network for early career researchers (ECR)!
 You are in the right place to get some help to answer these questions and more!
-We like to support each other as early career researchers.
+We like to support each other as ECRs.
 Therefore, we aim to collect and share resources and experiences including advice from mid-career and senior scholars, as well experiences from early-career colleagues.
 The ECR network is a space for expression and collaboration.
 Do you have an idea or blog post you want to share?
-Then please get in touch with the committee via the International Project: ipo@earthsystemgovernance.org.
+Then please get in touch with the committee via the International Project Office: ipo@earthsystemgovernance.org.

 The two major activities that early career scholars can avail of each year are the Mentoring Initiative and the Early Career Dialogues (or summer/winter school, as it falls).